eyyytran/React_E-Commerce_Project/README.md

 ## Background

 This project is a skincare e-commerce website.
 It has two client flows: one for the admin and one for the customer.
+Administrative users can manage the shop's inventory, which is stored in Firestore, through the website.
+Customers can manage their accounts and purchase merchandise.
+Checkout and credit card validation is handled via PayPal API.

 ## Usage